 Disclaimer: This article is intended for educational purposes.
 Be aware that purchasing from the sites in this article is generally illegal.
 Also, visiting darknet sites is risky given widespread illicit content as well as malicious users.
+The images on this page are screenshots taken from real dark websites.

 The internet has changed the world, including the ways that people purchase and sell illegal goods and services.
 There are a wide range of highly secure marketplaces that offer consumers a range of drugs, weapons, explosives, and stolen identities, credit cards, and bank accounts.
 These markets have substantially changed the way that many people buy and sell illegal chemical substances, as buyers are able to purchase drugs from the safety and comfort of their own homes.
 Orders are shipped through international postal services.
 These marketplaces are particularly interesting, as they offer an unprecedented look into a world where people have unrestricted access to a wide range of chemical substances.